atreyasha/spp-explainability/docs/develop.md

     4.  replace Union + None types with Optional type for conciseness

-    5.  replace all `dict` types with `Dict` for consistency
+    5.  look into cases where List was replaced by Sequential and how this can be changed or understood to keep consistency (ie. keep everything to List with overloads)

-    6.  look into cases where List was replaced by Sequential and how this can be changed or understood to keep consistency (ie. keep everything to List)
+5. Documentation and clean-code

-4. Documentation and clean-code
+    1.  look again into argument parser which have `None` type defaults -\> they should be justified to be exceptional cases such as dynamic constants

-    1.  fix up filenames later on to keep things consistent, eg. `spp` vs. `regex_spp` vs. `spp_regex` etc.
+    2.  fix up filenames later on to keep things consistent, eg. `spp` vs. `regex_spp` vs. `spp_regex` etc.

-    2.  clean out source code with newer and more efficient workflows, consistent variable namings and function definitions on-the-fly
+    3.  clean out source code with newer and more efficient workflows, consistent variable namings and function definitions on-the-fly

-    3.  add different usages for different types of models
+    4.  add different usages for different types of models

-    4.  settle argument parser examples where some defaults are `None`, perhaps we could use another way to specify what default values will be chosen, or perhaps only leave arguments to `None` when there is no other semantic choice
+    5.  settle argument parser examples where some defaults are `None`, perhaps we could use another way to specify what default values will be chosen, or perhaps only leave arguments to `None` when there is no other semantic choice

-    5.  remove cases where variables from argument namespace are redefined as local variables, a common example of this is with `args.model_log_directory` and `model_log_directory`
+    6.  remove cases where variables from argument namespace are redefined as local variables, a common example of this is with `args.model_log_directory` and `model_log_directory`

-    6.  find better naming for mimic/oracle models which is based on research terminology -\> right now mix of neural and regex is being used; it would be good to have something more firm
+    7.  find better naming for mimic/oracle models which is based on research terminology -\> right now mix of neural and regex is being used; it would be good to have something more firm

-    7. GPU/CPU runs not always reproducible depending on multi-threading, see:
+    8. GPU/CPU runs not always reproducible depending on multi-threading, see:
         <https://pytorch.org/docs/stable/notes/randomness.html#reproducibility>

-    8.  reduce source code lines, chunking and comments -\> pretty sort python code and function/class orders perhaps by length
+    9.  reduce source code lines, chunking and comments -\> pretty sort python code and function/class orders perhaps by length

-    9.  add a comment to each code chunk which explains inner mechanisms better
+    10. add a comment to each code chunk which explains inner mechanisms better

-    10. update metadata eg. with comprehensive python/shell help scripts, comments describing functionality and readme descriptions for git hooks
+    11. update metadata eg. with comprehensive python/shell help scripts, comments describing functionality and readme descriptions for git hooks

-    11. add information on best model downloads and preparation
+    12. add information on best model downloads and preparation -\> add these to Google Drive later on

-    12. add pydocstrings to all functions and improve argparse documentation
+    13. add pydocstrings to all functions and improve argparse documentation

-    13. provide description of data structures (eg. data, labels) required for training processes
+    14. provide description of data structures (eg. data, labels) required for training processes

-    14. test download and all other scripts to ensure they work
+    15. test download and all other scripts to ensure they work

 ## Notes